a-wozniakowski/a-wozniakowski/README.md

 ----------------

-* Additive models and their fitting algorithms play a pivotal role in the history and development of applied mathematics, machine learning, statistics, and science.
+* Additive models and their fitting algorithms play a pivotal role in the history and development of applied and computational mathematics, machine learning, statistics, and science.
 Yet, the traditional methodology neglects the means to explicitly incorporate prior knowledge into the fit of an additive model.
   A [reformulation of additive models][1] introduces an inductive bias that enables additive models and their fitting algorithms to acquire, and leverage, prior knowledge in the form of predictions from a regression model.
-* Empirically, this approach to transfer learning outperformed the most widely applied gradient boosting libraries, as well as Google’s cutting-edge quantum physics model, on several data sets; see the [repo][2] and [documentation][3] for the implementation of [base boosting][4].
+* Empirically, this approach to transfer learning outperformed the most widely applied gradient boosting libraries, as well as Google’s cutting-edge quantum physics model, on several data sets; see the [repository][2] and [documentation][3], as well as the [dissertation][1] and base boosting [paper][4].
 * The aforementioned approach arose in the context of superconducting quantum device calibration, which is an application that belongs to the science of quantum information and computation.
 The latter